NSC9/SPEEDRUN_AI/README.md

 Please refer to the original version of this textbook. https://course.fast.ai/Resources/book.html @book{howard2020deep, title={Deep Learning for Coders with Fastai and Pytorch: AI Applications Without a PhD}, author={Howard, J. and Gugger, S.}, isbn={9781492045526}, url={https://books.google.no/books?id=xd6LxgEACAAJ}, year={2020}, publisher={O'Reilly Media, Incorporated} }.

+This textbook will use Google Colab Pro (not sponsored).
+We found Google Colab provides seemless use of cloud GPUs and allows easy uploading of datasets.
+We are not 100% sure yet of the viability of uploading larger datasets though, so SSH file transmission might be needed at some point for bigger projects.

 This textbook from here on will be rewritten by Professor Caudill of the Automated Intelligence Community College (AI2C) beginning 20 May 2024.
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------